 The paper is structured as follows.
 The 6-equation single-velocity two-phase model with instantaneous mechanical relaxation is presented in Section \ref{sec:model}.
 The different numerical strategies for the discretization of the hyperbolic operator are reported in Section \ref{sec:num_hyp}.
 Here we also briefly recall the wave-propagation method.
 Since the 6-equation model does not admit a complete set of jump conditions, a detailed discussion on the hypotheses employed to build the HLLC approximate Riemann solver is provided.
-Numerical results on a number of benchmarks to assess the robustness and the accuracy of the different approaches presented in Section \ref{sec:num_hyp} are reported in Section \ref{sec:num_res_homogeneous}.
-Following the outcomes of these results, we show that some of the approaches employed for the discretization of non-conservative terms, originally designed for diffusion operators, can be reformulated in the framework of the well-know path conservative schemes for hyperbolic problems \cite{pares:2006}, so as to justify why certain approaches are more robust than other ones.
+Numerical results on a number of benchmarks to assess the robustness and the accuracy of the different approaches presented in Section \ref{sec:num_hyp} for the 6-equation model are reported in Section \ref{sec:num_res_homogeneous}.
+We stress the fact that, to the best of our knowledge, a detailed numerical assessment of the 6-equation model as independent system has never been performed in the literature.
+This is because the 6-equation model has traditionally been employed merely as an auxiliary tool for solving the Kapila model.
+However, when finite-rate relaxation is adopted, as in \cite{pelanti:2022, schmidmayer:2023}, this is no longer the case, and the 6-equation model assumes the status of a standalone system.
+Following the outcomes of these results, we show that some of the approaches employed for the discretization of non-conservative terms, originally designed for diffusion operators, can be reformulated in the framework of the well-known path conservative schemes for hyperbolic problems \cite{pares:2006}, so as to justify why certain approaches are more robust than other ones.
 The analysis of the instantaneous mechanical relaxation is presented in Section \ref{sec:relax}.
 The quantitative numerical assessment of the mechanical relaxation is presented in Section \ref{sec:num_res_relax}.
 Finally, some conclusions and perspectives for future work are presented in Section \ref{sec:conclu}.